Doing business with DNREC during the coronavirus period. More Info

 The Department of Natural Resources and Environmental Control is building a new ePermitting system that offers licenses, permits, registrations, and more, online.

-The new system, part of a growing Digital DNREC, will offer online application for permits and licenses and user accounts and profiles to allow users to manage their own portfolio of licenses and permits.
+The new system, part of a growing Digital DNREC, offers online application for permits and licenses and user accounts and profiles to allow users to manage their own portfolio of licenses and permits.

-As different licenses and permits are added to the new ePermitting system, the links here will take you to that system.
+Recreational fishing licenses are now available through the Digital DNREC ePermitting system.
+As more licenses and permits are added, links here will take you to that system.

 A Delaware recreational fishing license covers recreational fishing, crabbing and clamming in all Delaware waters.
 Licenses must be purchased annually by recreational anglers.
 In addition to the license, recreational anglers who purchase an individual fishing license or resident boat fishing license will automatically be issued a Delaware Fisherman Information Network (FIN) number.